Elekester/Starlit-Village/Rules/Starlit Village's Line Strike Tournament Rules.md

 The following tiebreakers are used to determine how a player ranks in a tournament:

 1. Match Points
-2. Median-Buchholz system (sum of opponents' points, minus the highest and lowest)
+2. Median-Buchholz System (sum of opponents' points, minus the highest and lowest)
-3. Match Wins
+3. Match Win Percentage
-4. Game win percentage
+4. Wins vs Tied Participants

 Players earn 1 match point for a win, 0 for a loss, and 0.5 for a draw.
 Byes count as a win.